whatwedo/craffft/README.md

 ## Features

+Processing following languages or file formats:

 **Javascript**
 * Transpiles JavaScript EcmaScript 2015 to ES5
 * Processes TypeScript to JavaScript *including ES6*
 * Supports multiple bundles and mixing of ES6, TypeScript and ES5

 **Styles**
-* Processes Sass, Stylus, Less and raw CSS
+* Processes Sass, Stylus, Less
+* Transpile CSS Selector Level 4
 * Auto prefixing for different vendors

-* Supports multiple bundles and mixing of all three languages
+**Images**
+* Optimize and minimize jpg, png, gif and svg

 **Server**
-* Include BrowserSync, a development server for live reloading on changes
+* Mirror changes to the browser, live, via browserSync
+* Sync scrolling, typing and other interactions to all connected devices

 ## Why use it?